ErpNetDocs/webclient/introduction/social/meet.md

 > [!IMPORTANT]
 > Potential **Participants** in meetins are determined based on the context of the record.<br>
-> A meeting from a Case calls participants who are Tagged at least, or have set higher follow level (Following, Favorite) for the record.
+> - A meeting from a Case calls participants who are Tagged at least, or have set higher follow level (Following, Favorite) for the record.<br>
-> A meeting from an Activity/Service Activity/Marketing Activity needs users explicitly listed as participants (panel "Participants".
+> - A meeting from an Activity/Service Activity/Marketing Activity needs users explicitly listed as participants (panel "Participants".<br>
-> A meeting from a Group needs only its Group Members.
+> - A meeting from a Group needs only its Group Members.